 However, keep in mind that you have a choice.
 My standard answer to either question is to very pleasantly say “I’m sorry, I don’t give that out”.
 It usually catches them by surprise and they blink for a moment, but then they just say OK and complete the transaction.

 However, there ARE benefits to getting on that list – it does give you access to a lot of special offers and online-only coupons.
 The downside to this is that you have a constant stream of temptation showing up in your inbox every day – LOTS of temptation.
+It can lead to an online shopping addiction.
 Those little shopping Emails are pretty prolific.
 I probably get 20 or more of them a day.
-Some Email me every day – #annoying
+Most Email you every day – #annoying

 There are two ways you can do this.
 First, you can set up a specific Email address that you only use for shopping.
 Something like AdriansShops@gmail.com.
 Then you only check it when you’re ready to go shopping.
 Or to simplify things, you’d use your regular Email and just redirect the messages to a specific folder.
 That’s what I do.